dankelley2/2ADrawBot/README.md

   That is your key to type or send the next command.
 The arduino will immediately send another `CMDREQUST` until
   the **commandBuffer** (CommandBuffer class, cmd library) has stored 10 commands.
 This allows you to input more commands while the first command is still running.

-**To avoid too many string -> floating point conversions on the arduino, all numerical command arguments (with the exception of the "SPEED" Command) should be "distance in mm * 100".
+**To avoid too many string -> floating point conversions on the arduino, all distance related numerical command arguments (SPEED and STEPLEN commands have a different input) should be "distance in mm * 100".
 This allows you to use up to 1/100th of a mm for precision, while keeping the code clean and free of decimal places or scientific notation**

 ## Valid Commands are in the following format: